Xian Tibet Train Tour

 Stay overnight at tent camp in summer (May- Oct.)

-Stay overnight at Rongbuk monastery guest house in winter (Nov. - Apr.)
+Stay overnight at the guesthouse of Rongbuk Monastery in winter (Nov. - Apr.)

 The great sunrise of Everest Peak is far out of your imagination.
 Enjoy the peaceful and wonderful morning you’ve never had.
 After that, we will go to the Rongbuk Monastery, which is the highest monastery in the world.
 Then we may trek to EBC from lodging area.
 You can have a good look at Mt.
 Everest from EBC and take clear photos of it.
 In the end, we will start to return to Shigatse.